-Exclusive interview: Cynthia Erivo – watch our great chat with the Brit actress/singer & songwriter
+Exclusive interview: Cynthia Erivo – Brit actress and singer/songwriter

 She is utterly lovely to chat to!
 Watch Claudia Peifer’s exclusive interview with Cynthia Erivo, when she caught up with her during London Fashion Week ay Bao Ta’s catwalk show.
 That was just before she went State-side to perform on Broadway in New York in Oprah Winfrey’s production of the smash hit ‘The Colour Purple’.
 Starring alongside Jennifer Hudson is no easy task, yet Cynthia won over America (literally) with her powerful voice and her gorgeous personality in no time.